tangiblewaves/grains/midi/docs/ModularMIDIConventionsForDevelopers.md

 ### Speed

 Within a modular system, all modules should send MIDI at the same speed.
 This speed should be at least 31250 bits per second, though it can be faster.
+A set of allowed data rates is defined; at the moment this is 31250 bps (standard MIDI rate) and 125000 bps.
+A higher rate might be added in the future.
+It's recommended to establish a set of allowed data rates across all modular formats, to allow interoperability.

 ### How Modules are Connected